Yukinori Taniguchi: Professional wrestling

 In 1993, Taniguchi founded his own company, Yuke's, at his apartment in Sakai, Osaka.
-He developed about 20 games until his graduation from the university.
-After the graduation, he hit on the development of professional wrestling games to make use of 3D graphics performance of PlayStation thus his company's Toukon Retsuden, put on the market from Tomy in 1995.
-Unlike other 3D fighting games in the market which emphasised button mashing, Tokonretuden's game mechanics combined Submission-grapple-attack like rock-paper-scissor, launching the title in Japan and selling over a million copies.
+He developed about 20 games before graduating from the university.
+After graduating, he hit on the development of professional wrestling games to make use of 3D graphics performance of PlayStation thus his company's Toukon Retsuden, put on the market from Tomy in 1995.
+Unlike other 3D fighting games in the market which emphasised button mashing, Tokonretuden's game mechanics combined Submission-grapple-attacks like rock-paper-scissors, launching the title in Japan and selling over a million copies.

 The success of the Toukon Retsuden series made Yuke's obtain capital and the company developed Evil Zone the first game to sell under the name of the Yuke's.
 The game did not succeed in Japan but the loss has recovered by sales in foreign countries, particularly from the USA.
 Because of this experience, he determined to aim at a United States market and developed WWF SmackDown!.
-The game that had been put on the market in 2000 not only was sold 2 million in the United States but also made success also in Japan.
+The game that had been put on the market in 2000 not only sold 2 million in the United States but also made success also in Japan.
 In Japan, the game contributed to the eminence improvement of World Wrestling Entertainment (WWE) that was the base of the game.

 In 2005, Taniguchi bought controlling 51% stake of slumping New Japan Pro-Wrestling (which Tokonretuden was based on) as a white knight.
-This action has further raised his eminence among the professional wrestling fan in Japan.
+This action has further raised his eminence among the professional wrestling fans in Japan.